AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

 ##### Set theme level styles{#theme-customization-global-level}

-The `variable.scss` file contains the global of theme.
-You can update these variables bring theme level style related changes.
-To set a theme level style:
+The `variable.scss` file contains the global variables of theme.
+By updating these variables, you can make style-related changes at the theme level.
+To apply theme-level styles, follow these steps:

 1. Open the `<your-theme-sources>/src/site/_variables.scss` file for editing.
 1. Change the value of any property.
 For example, the default error color is `red`.
 To change the error color from `red` to `blue`, change the color hex code of the `$errorvariable`.
 For example, `$error: #196ee5`.
 1. Save and close the file.

-Similarly, you can use the variable.scss file to set font family and type, theme and font colors, font size, theme spacing, error icon, theme border styles, and more variable that impact multiple Adaptive Form components.

    ![Edit theme](/help/forms/assets/edit_theme.png)

+Similarly, you can use the `variable.scss` file to set font family and type, theme and font colors, font size, theme spacing, error icon, theme border styles, and more variable that impact multiple Adaptive Form components.

 ##### Set component level styles {#component-based-customization}